hominsu/freegpt35/README.md

 ### Nginx Template

-Here is an nginx conf template that you can refer to.
-More info about NGINX Docker setup you can check this post: [优雅地在 Docker 中使用 NGINX](https://homing.so/blog/nginx/how-to-use-nginx-elegantly-with-docker)
+Here is an Nginx conf template that you can refer to.
+For more info about NGINX Docker setup you can check this post: [优雅地在 Docker 中使用 NGINX](https://homing.so/blog/nginx/how-to-use-nginx-elegantly-with-docker)

 ```nginx
 upstream freegpt35 {